uaf-math/calc1/week1.md

 - Your first recitation is Tuesday.
 The Zoom link is in [Blackboard](https://classes.alaska.edu).
 You will complete a worksheet in groups during this first recitation; most weeks it will be devoted to homework help, quiz prep, and the quiz.
 - Your first [WebAssign](webassign) homework is due Thursday, but try to submit it by Wednesday to allow time for troubleshooting.
-- You should download Quiz 0 from (Gradescope)[{{site.data.general.gradescope}}] as soon as possible, and use it to practice printing, scanning and uploading.
+- You should download Quiz 0 from [Gradescope]({{site.data.general.gradescope}}) as soon as possible, and use it to practice printing, scanning and uploading.
 (Usually, you will only have during the day on Tuesday for quizzes, but this one has a longer period in order to sort out the technology.)
 - No class January 18
 - There is a prerequisite quiz the following Tuesday during recitation!